Pengrey/RE/RE/RE/Project_1/Report.md

 ![[Pasted image 20230302151217.png]]

 #### Broadcast Receivers
-Furthermore, we identified several Broadcast Receivers being used by the CTT app, including the CurrentAccessTokenExpirationBroadcastReceiver.
+Furthermore, we identified several Broadcast Receivers being used by the CTT app, which are capable of intercepting intents, and as such, be misused if exported, meaning it can intercept intents emitted by other applications.
+One of them is the **CurrentAccessTokenExpirationBroadcastReceiver**.
 ```xml
 <receiver android:name="com.facebook.CurrentAccessTokenExpirationBroadcastReceiver" android:exported="false">
             <intent-filter>